name-finder/name-finder/README.md

-# Name API: predict age and gender based on first name, search for names, and compare names
+# Name API: predict age and gender based on first name, and search for names

 ## Feature Overview